 - 1.4.8 8- Climb through the heart of Launceston

 - 1.5 Wineries to visit in North East Tasmania

 - 1.6 Where to stay in North East Tasmania

 The forgotten corner

 Not that you’ll see many cars as you drive through this often-forgotten corner of Tasmania; through tiny farming communities where surrounding green rolling hills make the landscape every bit as pretty as New Zealand.

-  Even on roads to perfect, pristine north east Tasmanian beaches you’ll find few fellow travellers; it can get lonely out here, little wonder people wave as they pass.
+Even on roads to pristine northeast Tasmanian beaches, you’ll find few fellow travellers; it can get lonely out here, little wonder people wave as they pass.

 But if this all suggests that isolation (not to mention a fair helping of ‘country-bumpkin-ness’) might be the region’s only draw-card, that’s where you’d be wrong… gloriously wrong.

-  Try these tasters out for starters: the northeastern corner of Tasmania is home to Australia’s highest rated public golf course; the world’s best sparkling wine region outside only Champagne and one of the world’s best beaches.
+Try these tasters out for starters: the northeastern corner of Tasmania is home to Australia’s highest-rated public golf course, the world’s best sparkling wine region outside only Champagne (check out these Tasmanian wineries) and one of the world’s best beaches.

 Instead, it barely flows at all, I sample wines in tasting rooms that look across national parks with no-one for company but the winemakers themselves.